Last updated on July 12th, 2022 at 08:35 pm

-Glass Countertops benefit greatly from enhanced lighting techniques.
-Since there are so many ways to illuminate a Glass Countertop, we offer herein our best ideas.
-There are 4 ways used the majority of the time:
+Glass Countertops and Glass Bar Tops benefit greatly from enhanced lighting techniques.
+Since there are so many ways to design a Glass Countertop lighting schem, we offer herein our best ideas.
+There are 5 ways used the majority of the time:

-- LED strip lighting on Outside Edge of Glass
+LED strip lighting on Outside Edge of Glass Countertops

-- LED strip lighting on Inside Edge of Glass
+LED strip lighting on Inside Edge of Glass Bar Tops

 Combining these techniques is smart.
 We discuss the various merits of each technique in this info blog.